 *YourTurn not available in all states.
 As of 03/2023, it’s not available to customers in KY, NC, NY and DC.

 Ages 16-23 can earn rewards up to $10 every two weeks, ages 24+ can earn rewards up to $5 every two weeks.
 Rewards are based on the participating driver’s score during the scoring period while driving 50 tracked miles.
 Indiana participants can earn up to $5 every two weeks.
 Rewards are distributed through the YourTurn app via electronic gift cards.

 Driving improvement statistics provided by Cambridge Mobile Telematics.

-The YourTurn app requires participants to be licensed drivers on the ERIE auto policy and have a valid email address, smartphone number, and data plan to download and activate the YourTurn app.
+The YourTurn app requires participants to be a licensed driver on the ERIE auto policy and have a valid email address, smartphone number and data plan to download and activate the YourTurn app.
 Users must agree to the Terms and Conditions of the YourTurn® app.

 A better insurance experience starts with ERIE.

 Haven’t heard of us?
 Erie Insurance started with humble beginnings in 1925 with a mission to emphasize customer service above all else.
 Though we’ve grown to reach the Fortune 500 list, we still haven’t lost the human touch.